universityofadelaide/shepherd/DEVELOPERS.md

-To update packages using `composer update`, you will first need run `composer install` - otherwise wikimedia/composer-merge-plugin will fail to discover the openshift client dependency.
+To update packages using `composer update`, you will first need run `composer install` - otherwise wikimedia/composer-merge-plugin will fail to discover the OpenShift client dependency.

 ## Troubleshooting
 - Shepherd assumes dnsmasq is set to the `test` domain by default.